-

 Is there any mechanism for the collective settlement of class actions or collective redress proceedings?

 Federal Rule of Civil Procedure 23(e) provides that “claims, issues, or defenses of a certified class—or a class proposed to be certified for purposes of settlement—may be settled, voluntarily dismissed, or compromised only with the court’s approval.”
-A class action may be certified specifically for the purposes of settlement, or a class may be certified in order to proceed to trial and settle post-certification.
+A class action may be certified specifically for the purposes of settlement, or a class may be certified in order to proceed to trial and later settle.
 Settlement classes can be defined differently, including more broadly, than the putative class defined in the complaint.
-While a settlement class must still technically meet the requirements of Rule 23 discussed in Question 9, in practice courts often take a less rigorous approach to class certification in the settlement context.
+While a settlement class must still technically meet the requirements of Rule 23 discussed in Question 17, in practice courts often take a less rigorous approach to class certification in the settlement context.

 -